GregoireBesson/Tensegrity_MATLAB_Objects/superBallJumpingV2/README.md

 ##### Tutorial Contributors
 Alex Popescu

+####################################
 Following notes by Gregoire Besson :

-runME.m is the main file where the Tensegrtity structure is defined, the evolution parameters are sets (even though evolution has not been used in the second part of the project at LIS)
+"runME.m" is the main file where the Tensegrtity structure is defined, the evolution parameters are sets (even though evolution has not been used in the second part of the project at LIS) what's important here is the newActuators array containing the actuated string.
+Please refer to the figure "networkMapRotated.jpg" to understand the numerotation system of strings and vertexes.

+"myDynamicsUpdate.m" takes care of the update of tension in strings.
+If strings need to be held (not released at the same time as the others) the command line at line 86 need to be uncommented and strings to hold array at line 46 needs to be set.
+3 particular good sets of strings to hold to obtain nice locomotion moves are preset in comment.

+"TensegrityStructure.m" contains the physics of the simulation, for instance gravity can be modified line 350.

+"plotData.m", as its name shows, plots important data automatically after simulation if the variable "displayData" in "runMe.m" is set to PostSim.

+"dataPostProcessing.m is a script to read and visualize data exported from OptiTrack System